-Zipping up files on MacOS is an important feature of the OS, but you need to be able to unpack them, too.
-Apple has a native tool for uncompressing files simply by clicking on them, but it’s a very simple option that doesn’t allow any control over the process.
-For a more complete tool, we suggest another option.
+Zipping up files on MacOS is an essential feature of the operating system, but you need to be able to unpack them, too.
+Apple has a native tool for uncompressing files by just clicking on them, but it’s a streamlined option that doesn’t allow any control over the process.
+For those seeking a complete tool, we suggest another option.

-If you’re looking for an alternative, try iZip instead.
-It’s a Mac-focused archive manager that makes it particularly easy to secure files and share your results without worrying about theft.
-You can deal with larger files easily, encrypt your work, and share over a secure connection that works between different operating systems.
-It may be a better choice for professional RAR management — or just sharing a lot of files with a friend who also has the program.
+Otherwise, you may want to try out iZip instead.
+It’s a Mac-focused archive manager that makes it incredibly easy to secure files and share your results without worrying about theft.
+You can deal with larger files quickly, encrypt your work, and share over a secure connection that works between different operating systems.
+It may be a better choice for professional RAR management, but it also has more of a learning curve for casual users.